precice/openfoam-adapter/docs/config.md

 ## Upcoming changes to the configuration format

 We are currently working on porting the adapter configuration file to the new [adapter configuration schema](https://github.com/precice/preeco-orga/tree/main/adapter-config-schema).
 Since v1.4.0, `readData` and `writeData` support parsing both the new format.
-Additional options (`solver_name`, `operation` and `flip-normal`) can be specified in the dictionaries .
+Additional options (`solver_name`, `operation` and `flip-normal`) can be specified in the dictionaries.
 For example, the data `name` as known by preCICE can be different than the `solver_name` known by OpenFOAM.
 However, the new options are not yet functionally supported by the current modules FF, CHT and FSI.
+Support for the new options is planned in the Generic module.
 The legacy word list format is still supported, and both formats can even be mixed:

 ```cpp
 readData